gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Java Library Distribution Plugin

 The Java library distribution plugin now extends the newly introduced distribution plugin.
-Thanks to this, you can now create TAR files and install Java library distributions.
+Thanks to this, you can now create tar files and install Java library distributions.

 The `distribution` extension was removed.
 The `main` distribution is now accessible using the distributions extension: